VelvetToroyashi/Silk/README.md

 ### **Configuration / Secrets Management**
-- To manage storage of the needed `Discord Token` and `Database Connection String`, and other important project configuration/settings, Silk uses an `appSettings.json` file.
+- To manage storage of the needed `Discord Bot Token` and `Database Connection String`, and other important project configuration/settings, Silk uses an `appSettings.json` file.

 #### **Default**
 #### When you clone Silk, before running project, you'll need to edit the template `appSettings.json` file in the following directory: `src\Silk.Core`